 The art of the CFO relationship

-A few weeks ago, I wrote an article stating that in today’s business it’s the data, not the money, that gives the most complete picture of a business.
+The art of the CFO relationship has become increasingly important as the role of the CIO grows in strategic influence.
+A few weeks ago, I wrote that in today’s business it’s the data, not the money, that gives the most complete picture of performance.
 Following the money used to work, but in today’s world cloud and online services are cheap and a lot can be done without significant spend and in fact all that’s needed is the Marketing Director’s credit card!
 Thus, a CIO’s relevance in the business has grown and continues to grow.
 We typically own, manage and control access to the data and thus understand the business picture it represents.

 All this puts an ever-greater demand on an IT Leader’s need to engage and build a relationship with both the CEO and the CFO particularly as we’re still the “Johnny-come-lately” to the board.
 And historically, CIOs and CTOs have often reported into the CFO and IT has been managed as a cost rather than an enabler and driver of growth, which makes the transition all the harder for everyone.